Despite Tough Restrictions, Youth Find Oakland Jobs From Stimulus

 Thirty-three proposals from non-profit organizations and agencies were received and 13 were accepted.
 The Lao Family Community Development was one of those selected.

 It like others, had to turn down youth applicants because their parents made too much money.

 “Even one dollar is going to make a difference,” said Sudara, the youth leadership, and employment coordinator.
 About 15 percent of their applicants were turned away because the parents made too much money.

 The organization initially proposed finding 200 spots for underprivileged youth but lowered their number to 150 in their proposal because of these regulations.

 They were not the only non-profit or agency struggling to make the internships work.

 “We help out low-income kids who have barriers to success,” said Janice Embrey, coordinator at People United for a Better Oakland, an organization teaching youth about environmental issues.
 “But it’s those barriers have kept kids from staying in the program,” said Embrey.

-The organization took their interns out to collect food and help distribute it to senior centers around Oakland.
-Embrey had 31 spots to fill for the summer, but has yet to fill them all.
+The organization took its interns out to collect food and help distribute it to senior centers around Oakland.
+Embrey had 31 spots to fill for the summer but has yet to fill them all.
 She declined to say how many have gone unfilled.

 Even if the process has deterred some, most agencies and organizations said they found enough applicants on the first round or went down their waiting lists, said Jackson.